papercutter0324/F-PASS/README.md

 - **Output Mode Selection**: Choose between Quiet (hide command output) and Verbose (show full output) modes.

 **Menu Categories**
-- **System Configuration**: Set hostname, configure DNF, enable auto-updates, and other useful setup options.
+- **System Configuration**: Set hostname, configure DNF, addtional repositories, codecs, and other useful setup options.
 - **Recommended Apps**: A range of essetial and/or popular command-line tools and utilities.
 - **Internet Apps**: A selection of popular browsers, messaging clients, download apps, and more.
-- **Productivity Apps**: Office suites, notetaking apps, and programming IDEs.
+- **Productivity Apps**: Office suites, notetaking apps, and other useful apps.
+- **Virtualization & Container Apps**: Options for virtual machines and Docker containers.
+- **Programming Apps**: A selection of editors, IDEs, automation, and dev environments.
-- **Mulitmedia Apps**: Video, music, and image players and editors.
+- **Mulitmedia Apps**: Video, music, ebook readers, and image viewers and editors.
-- **Gaming Apps**: A collection of popular game stores, launchers, and emulators.
+- **Gaming Apps**: A collection of popular game stores, launchers, games, and emulators.
 - **Management Apps**: Password managers, system management, hardware support, and more.
-- **Customization**: Additional fonts, themes, and more.
+- **Customization**: Additional fonts and themes.
+- **Advanced Settings**: Add additional swap space
-- **Advanced Options**: Add custom shell commands to be included in the generated script.
+- **Custom Script**: Add custom shell commands to be included in the generated script.

 ## Requirements